kartoza/miniSASS/docs/src/developer/install.md

 ### Empty Page

-This is likely to be caused by static staticfiles, follow these steps:
+This is likely to be caused by static files, follow these steps:

 1. **Access the Django container:**
     ```bash